skip to Main Content

 Our Collaborations

-In 2022, UJK signed a Subaward Agreement No. 22-HFA011-RR11 provided through Freedom House by the United States Agency for International Development (USAID).
+In 2022 and 2023, UJK signed a Subaward Agreements No. 22-HFA011-RR11 and No. 23-HFA011-RR18 respectively provided through Freedom House by the United States Agency for International Development/Rights And Justice Activity (USAID/RAJA) to Promote and Protect Press Freedom.

 Our Founder & Coordinator